Multi-bank orchestration

 | Shared banks (users + agents) | P6: Barrier maintenance - explicit who may cross which bank |

-8. Hybrid Tier-2 engine + Tier-1 pipeline (same bank_id)
+8. Hybrid engine + storage pipeline (same bank_id)

 Section titled “8.
-Hybrid Tier-2 engine + Tier-1 pipeline (same bank_id)”When both a hosted engine and a local pipeline (vector / graph / document path) should answer for the same logical bank, use HybridEngineProvider (astrocyte-py).
+Hybrid engine + storage pipeline (same bank_id)”When both a hosted engine and a local pipeline (vector / graph / document path) should answer for the same logical bank, use HybridEngineProvider (astrocyte-py).
 It implements EngineProvider: recall fans out to both backends, applies optional per-source weights, dedupes by text (highest score wins), then ranks and applies the request token budget. retain targets exactly one backend via retain_target="engine" or "pipeline".

 from astrocyte import Astrocyte, HybridEngineProviderfrom astrocyte.pipeline.orchestrator import PipelineOrchestrator

-engine = ... # Tier-2 EngineProviderpipeline = PipelineOrchestrator(vector_store=..., llm_provider=...)hybrid = HybridEngineProvider( engine=engine, pipeline=pipeline, retain_target="engine", engine_recall_weight=1.0, pipeline_recall_weight=1.0,)brain = Astrocyte.from_config("astrocyte.yaml")brain.set_engine_provider(hybrid)MemoryHit.source is set to tier2_engine or tier1_pipeline when not already present, for observability.
+engine = ... # EngineProvider instancepipeline = PipelineOrchestrator(vector_store=..., llm_provider=...)hybrid = HybridEngineProvider( engine=engine, pipeline=pipeline, retain_target="engine", engine_recall_weight=1.0, pipeline_recall_weight=1.0,)brain = Astrocyte.from_config("astrocyte.yaml")brain.set_engine_provider(hybrid)MemoryHit.source is set to tier2_engine or tier1_pipeline when not already present, for observability.